robmikh/compositionsurfacefactory/README.md

 visual.Brush = _compositor.CreateSurfaceBrush(textSurface.Surface);
 ```

-It's important to note that changing properties telsl the TextSurface to redraw, so if you're going to do a lot of customization, it might be wise to do most of it at creation time:
+It's important to note that changing properties tells the TextSurface to redraw, so if you're going to do a lot of customization, it might be wise to do most of it at creation time:

 ```
 var textSurface= _imageLoader.CreateTextSurface(reallyLongString,       // Text